DanNeidle/marginal-tax-rates-March-2024/README.md

 The previous Excel spreadsheet had become unmanageable and is now replaced with some simple Python code.

-(c) Dan Neidle of Tax Policy Associates Ltd
+(c) Dan Neidle of Tax Policy Associates Ltd, 2024

 Licensed under the GNU General Public License, version 2